What is this medication?

 COMMON BRAND NAME(S): Rytary

-What should I tell my health care provider before I take this medicine?
+What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-- depression or other mental illness
+- Depression or other mental illness

-- heart disease, including recent heart attack
+- Heart disease, including history of a heart attack

-- history of irregular heart beat
+- History of irregular heartbeat

-- kidney disease
+- Kidney disease

-- liver disease
+- Liver disease

-- lung or breathing disease, like asthma
+- Lung or breathing disease, like asthma

-- stomach or intestine problems
+- Stomach or intestine problems

-- pregnant or trying to get pregnant
+- Pregnant or trying to get pregnant

-How should I use this medicine?
+How should I use this medication?

-Talk to your pediatrician regarding the use of this medicine in children.
+Talk to your care team about the use of this medication in children.
 Special care may be needed.